-The questions below give you hints on how to solve the problem.
 Discuss these questions in class and solve the king's problem.

 How much water does an object displace when it is completely immersed in water?
 If we take the crown and an equal weight of gold and measure the amount of water they displace, will the amounts of water be equal?
 Will the crown and gold displace different volumes of water?
 Discuss among yourselves.
-Were you able to think of a method of solving the king's problem?
-If you were, explain your method.
-(44) How did Archimedes solve the problem?
+Were you able to think of a method for solving the king's problem?
+If you were, explain it.
+(45) How did Archimedes solve the problem?
 The story goes that he decided to take a bath one day.
 The bathtub was full to the brim.
 When Archimedes got into his bathtub, he noticed that some water overflowed.
 This gave him the idea to solve the problem of the king's crown.
-He was so excited that he got out of his bathtub and, forgetting to put on his clothes, ran naked to the king's palace shouting 'Eureka, Eureka'.
-'Eureka' means 'I found it' in Greek.
-EXERCISES FOR REVISION 1.
-Given below are the relative densities of two objects.
+He was so excited that he got out of his bathtub and, forgetting to put on his clothes, ran naked to the king's palace shouting "Eureka, Eureka".
+"Eureka" means 'I found it' in Greek.

+NEW WORDS

+Lactometer

+Eureka

+Relative density

+EXERCISES FOR REVISION

+1. Given below are the relative densities of two objects.

 $$A = 1.5$$ $B = 1.7$ If the weights of the two objects are equal, which one will displace more water?
 Give reasons for your answer.
 2. Some figures are given below.
 Calculate which of the objects listed in the table will float in water and which will sink.
-Name of object Weight of object Weight of displaced water Sinks or floats Iron block 100 gm 8 gm Piece of ice 500 gm 55 gm Plastic block 30 gm 25 gm 3.
-You are given a 1kg weight of iron.
-You are also given a ball.
-The weight of the ball is 1 kg.
+Name of object Weight of object Weight of displaced water Sinks or floats Iron block 100 gm 8 gm Piece of ice 50 gm 55 gm Plastic block 30 gm 25 gm 3.
+You are given a 1 kg weight of iron.
+You are also given an iron ball The weight of the ball is also 1 kg.
 How will you explain whether the ball is made of pure iron or whether it is adulterated?
 4. You are given two test tubes.
 One contains water and the other sugar solution.
 You do not know which test tube has which liquid.
 One way to check is to taste both liquids.
 But if you are not allowed to taste, how will you identify them?
 There are two possible methods.
 Can you explain the two methods?

-UNIT FOR RELATIVE DENSITY

-While discussing area, volume etc it was stressed that every measure must have a proper unit.
-What is the unit for relative density.
-Let us see how one finds out about the unit of measurement.
+UNIT FOR RELATIVE DENSITY While discussing area, volume, etc, it was stressed that every measurement must have a proper unit.
+So then, what is the unit for relative density?
+Let us see how one finds out about the unit of a measurement.
 On the same basis we shall find the unit for relative density.

-We know that speed of an object is the distance covered by an object in a unit of time.
-That means:
+We know that speed of an object is the distance covered by that object in a unit of time.
+That means: distance covered Average speed = time taken to cover that distance Let us write the unit for each quantity in the formula.

-'''

-Average speed = distance covered

-time taken to cover that distance

-'''

-Let us write units for each quantity in the formula.

-'''

-Average speed = cm = cm per sec second

-'''

-What can be the unit for relative density?
+Average speed $= \frac{cm}{second} = cm \text{ per sec}$ What can be the unit for relative density?